Legislated requirements and statement of commitment (Policy)

 Note: The Transportation Standard does not apply to Public Health Sudbury & Districts.

-Public Health Sudbury & Districts is committed to meet and if possible exceed the requirements of the legislation.
-Public Health Sudbury & Districts has developed an Accessibility Plan that outlines Public Health Sudbury & Districts plan to be fully accessible by the year 2025.
-Public Health Sudbury & Districts’ Accessibility Plan is posted on the website along with Public Health Sudbury & Districts’ policies related to AODA.
+Public Health Sudbury & Districts is committed to meet and if possible exceed the requirements of the Public Health Sudbury & Districts Accessibility Plan to be fully accessible by the year 2025.
+The Public Health Sudbury & Districts Accessibility Plan is posted on the website along with the agency policies related to AODA.

 Accessibility measures are being built into decision-making processes, short and long-term program planning, purchasing, event planning, emergency planning and the development of new systems and services.

-Public Health Sudbury & Districts is committed to meet the accessibility needs of persons with disabilities in a timely manner.
+Public Health Sudbury & Districts is committed to meet the accessibility needs of persons with varying abilities in a timely manner.

 Written and electronic communication